rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - **Visual-inertial navigation** for forklifts and drones using camera observations of fiducial-equipped reference nodes
 - **Scalable deployment** supporting 100,000+ tracked assets per facility
 - **Location as a Service (LaaS)** revenue model with predictable recurring subscriptions
+- **VPS integration pathway** for markerless visual positioning as the technology matures

 **Key Innovations:**